khakhalin/notes/papers/Weng2019self-supervised.md

 * Remove (previously added) noise:  [Vincent, et al, 2008](https://www.cs.toronto.edu/~larocheh/publications/icml-2008-denoising-autoencoders.pdf)
 * Reconstruct a patch in the middle:  [Pathak, et al., 2016](https://arxiv.org/abs/1604.07379)
 * Bidirectional GAN: generate data from internal features, but also generate features from actual data.
 Let the discriminator guess which pair (features, data) is which (one has true data (image), another one doesn't).
 Thus, at the end, we'll have a bidirectional projection:  [Donahue, et al, 2017](https://arxiv.org/abs/1605.09782)  (I'm not sure how it helps exactly if encoder and decoder don't inform each other explicitly.
 * Tracking objects: [Wang & Gupta, 2015](https://arxiv.org/abs/1505.00687)  - I didn't understand this one.
-One interesting thing that I got (but that's for supervised learning) is the **triplet loss** (see below)
+One interesting thing that I got (but that's for supervised learning) is the **triplet loss** (see Schroff2015facenet)
 * Guess frame order:  [Misra, et al 2016](https://arxiv.org/abs/1603.08561) , one sequence of out many that has frames shuffled:   [Fernando et al. 2017](https://arxiv.org/abs/1611.06646) , or correct time direction:  [Wei et al., 2018](https://www.robots.ox.ac.uk/~vgg/publications/2018/Wei18/wei18.pdf)
 * Colorize a video from a control frame:  [Vondrick et al. (2018)](https://arxiv.org/abs/1806.09594)  - sounds like something in-between image colorization and motion tracking, huh?
 * Let the robot move an object, and while doing so, learn that all camera views during the grasp encode the same object.
 Even though positions and views are all different.
 Did I get it right?
 [Jang et al., 2018](https://arxiv.org/abs/1811.06964)
 * Teach that views from multiple cameras are still views of the same thing:   [Sermanet, et al. 2018](https://arxiv.org/abs/1704.06888)
 * Imagined goals: [Nair et al., 2018](https://arxiv.org/abs/1807.04742)  - didn't understand this one; something very robotics

-#### Other notes:

-**Triplet loss**:  https://arxiv.org/abs/1503.03832 - say, you want the model to learn that all objects in group A belong to class A, etc. If you just reward low delta for objects in A, model will map to const and achieve 0.
-So instead take 2 from A and 1 from B, and make it minimize D+ = D(a1,a2) relative to D- = D(a1,b).
-Say, drive `max(0,dplus+M-dminus)` down.
-In the paper they apparently use some other tricks as well.
-Paper: FaceNet: A Unified Embedding for Face Recognition and Clustering Florian Schroff, Dmitry Kalenichenko, James Philbin